ruipeterpan/wastedcores/README.md

 # Important note about the patches

-Note: the main point of our paper is to raise awareness about issues in the Linux scheduler.
+The main point of our paper is to raise awareness about issues in the Linux scheduler.
 The provided patches fix the issues encountered with our workloads, but they are not intended as generic bug fixes.
 They may have unwanted side effects and result in performance loss or energy waste on your machine.

 # Article